July 9. Kazinform's timeline of major events

 EVENTS

-2011 -The international marathon Clean drinking water for the people of Asia is held in South Kazakhstan region.
-Several international TV channels film the 150-day marathon.

-2015 - Kazakhstan's judge for the first time ever becomes the UNW supervisor.

-2017 -Kazakhstan's field and track athletes haul two gold and one silver medals at the Asian Championship in India.
+2017 - Kazakh athletes win two gold and one silver medals at the 22nd Asian Athletics Championship 2017 in Bhubaneswar, India.
+Kazakhstan's Maria Ovchinnikova was first and Irina Ektove second in the triple jump event - 13.72 and 13.62 meters, respectively.

-2018 - Kazakhstan's karateka claims victory in the 65 kg final bout at the Varna Cup 2018 in Bulgaria.
-The event brings together 139 athletes from 18 countries.

-2019 – 9-year-old Lailim Shyrak cites a poem by great Abai and challenges President of Kazakhstan Kassym-Jomart Tokayev to do the same, kicking off the worldwide Instagram Abai challenge dated to his 175th birthday.
+2019 - The nine-year-old student of the capital lyceum Lyailim Ryskali reads the passage from the poem by Kazakh poet Abai and passes the challenge on to Kazakh President Kassym-Jomart Tokayev.